ePages-de/epages-docs/apps/events.md

 ### order:completed

 {% callout info Note: %}
-Please note that this event can only be triggered if the customer accepted all cookies in the cookie notice.
+Please note that your app will only receive this event if the customer accepted all cookies in the cookie notice.
 {% endcallout %}

 To get more information about this event, you can use the following snippet: